A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Introduction

 There are two existing strategies for recovering model coverage that would otherwise have been lost by the trigger.
 One strategy is to look for a target process produced in association with another very energetic object that can be used for triggering.
-For example, a low mass $Z'$ that decays into jets can be produced in association with a high $p_\text{T}$ photon~\cite{ATLAS:2016jcu} or jet~\cite{CMS:2016jog} from Initial State Radiation (ISR).
+For example, a low mass $Z'$ that decays into jets can be produced in association with a high $p_\text{T}$ photon~\cite{ATLAS:2016jcu} or jet~\cite{cmsdijet} from initial state radiation (ISR).
 However, this strategy introduces a large effective prescale due to a reduction in the cross-section.
-In addition, this procedure cannot be used to measure new or Standard Model processes at low $p_\text{T}$.
+In addition, this procedure cannot be used to measure new or Standard Model processes differentially in their low $p_\text{T}$ phase space.
 Another powerful strategy, referred to as data-scouting or trigger-level analysis, stores only a smaller relevant fraction of the detector information for the events selected by the L1 trigger~\cite{Khachatryan:2016ecr,ATLAS:2016xiv}.
 These trigger-level analyses are not impacted by the prescales of the HLT triggers, but are limited by the L1 prescales that are often tighter.
 As only a small fraction of the detector information can be recorded at the L1 accept rate, only the specific final states for which the trigger-level analysis strategy has been designed are accessible.

 The new strategy presented in this paper uses each individual pileup interaction for physics analysis.
 All of these interactions potentially contain interesting physics processes and are recorded by the detector along with the primary interaction that satisfied any arbitrary trigger.
 Every event passing any trigger can be used for the purpose of studying the pileup interactions, which are recorded with nearly no selection bias.
-The effective prescale associated to this {\it Zero Bias Trigger} (ZBT) is proportional to the overall trigger bandwidth.
+The effective prescale associated to this Zero Bias Sample (ZBS) is inversely proportional to the overall trigger bandwidth.
+For a sufficiently high bandwidth, this effective prescale can be lower than the one from the ISR strategy.
 In addition, a trigger-level analysis can be combined with this strategy, thus enhancing even further the physics reach by enabling access to a large quantity of otherwise unused data.
+For analysis offline, complex reconstruction algorithms can run without real-time constraints on algorithm speed that would have been required to save the event using a targeted trigger online.